-I’ve been using the Fifine K90 microphone for 5 years.
-Is the Fifine K690 worth buying?
-YES!
-It has served me well over the years!
+Is the microphone good?
+Yes, really good!
+I’ve been using the Fifine K690 microphone for 5 years and it has served me well over the years!

 My purpose of buying this microphone: I’m a huge fan of ASMR and sounds in general, so I wanted to have a stereo/binaural microphone to play around with sounds.